HD 24160

 HD 24160 is a single star in the equatorial constellation of Eridanus.
+It has the Bayer designation g Eridani.
 It is visible to the naked eye with an apparent visual magnitude of 4.17.
-The distance to HD 24160 can be estimated from its annual parallax shift of 14.98 mas, yielding a separation of 217 light years.
+The distance to HD 24160 can be estimated from its annual parallax shift of 14.98 mas, yielding a separation of 218 light years.
 It is moving further from the Earth with a heliocentric radial velocity of +2 km/s.
 This object is a coronal member of the Ursa Major Moving Group of stars that share a common motion through space.

-At the age of 1.76 billion years old, HD 24160 is an evolved G-type giant star with a stellar classification of G7 III, having consumed the hydrogen at its core and tracked away from the main sequence.
+At the age of 1.76 billion years old, HD 24160 is an evolved G-type giant with a stellar classification of G7 III, having consumed the hydrogen at its core and tracked away from the main sequence.
 It has 2.33 times the mass of the Sun and has expanded to about 11 times the Sun's radius.
 The star is radiating 81.3 times the Sun's luminosity from its enlarged photosphere at an effective temperature of 4,948 K.